 Mr. Wagner also develops and administers full-scale emergency response exercises which utilize his expertise in comprehensive planning and training.
 From wildfires and major structural fires to hurricanes and tornadoes, Mr. Wagner's skills in emergency management, fire rescue and disaster response are highly prized by our clients.

-In addition to his appointment to the elite Federal Emergency Management Agency (FEMA) Hurricane Liaison Team, Mr. Wagner is also on the International Association of Fire Chiefs - Emergency Management Committee - Sub-Committee for Education and Training.
-Additionally, he has served as an Emergency Management Coordinator for the Florida Keys and the County Coordinator for the Florida Disaster Response Plan, Florida Fire Chiefs' Association: State Emergency Response Team - FEPA Liaison and South Florida "RED" - State Incident Management Team.
+In addition to his appointment to the elite Federal Emergency Management Agency (FEMA) Hurricane Liaison Team, Mr. Wagner also served on the International Association of Fire Chiefs - Emergency Management Committee - Sub-Committee for Education and Training.
+Additionally, he has served as an Emergency Management Coordinator for the Florida Keys and the County Coordinator for the Florida Disaster Response Plan.
+Mr. Wagner current serves as the Florida Fire Chiefs' Association: State Emergency Response Team - FEPA Liaison, South Florida "RED" - State Incident Management Team as the IC or Operations Chief and a Member of the AHIMTA Interstate Incident Management Team Qualifications System (IIMTQS) Committee.

 Mr. Wagner serves as an executive officer and member in many federal, state and local associations including the International Association of Fire Chiefs, International Association of Emergency Managers, Florida Emergency Preparedness Association, Florida Fire Chiefs Association, National Fire Protection Association, North America Fire Marshals Association, Miami-Dade Fire Officers Association and the Monroe County Fire Chiefs' Association.
 Manchester Who's Who Among Executives and Professionals.